 A Reliable Provider

 It’s a bit harder to quantify, but you want a provider that is going to give you reliable streaming even under the most difficult conditions – namely, the weekday evening hours when everyone’s getting home and firing up their streaming devices.
 By law, NBN providers now have to state a typical evening speed that you’ll see on their plans – it’s not a guarantee, but it’s a good indication.
 Higher is better, of course, and ideally you want that number to be as close to your actual plan speed as possible.
-That way you won’t be left hanging mid-way through a game with a “buffering” screen just because half the country is streaming the new Game of Thrones episode!
+That way you won’t be left hanging mid-way through a game with a “buffering” screen just because half the country is streaming Zack Snyder’s Justice League!

 Best Sports Streaming Bundles